LeetLLM

 • Debouncing and cancellation reduce work that would arrive stale.

-• Privacy controls are explicit.
-Upload, retention, training-use, cache-isolation, and deployment policies must match the customer's data contract.
+• Upload, retention, training-use, cache-isolation, and deployment policies must match the customer's data contract.

 You have now designed a low-latency, context-aware code completion system.
-The principles of hierarchical context construction, KV-cache prefix reuse, debouncing + cancellation, speculative decoding, and FIM training are the exact foundation for every high-frequency, low-latency inference surface you will build.
+The principles of hierarchical context construction, KV-cache prefix reuse, debouncing + cancellation, speculative decoding, and FIM training form a reusable foundation for other high-frequency, low-latency inference surfaces.

-You can now defend a measured inline-completion design: context selection, infill formatting, freshness gates, prefill reuse, and privacy contracts.
+The inline-completion design is now measurable: context selection, infill formatting, freshness gates, prefill reuse, and privacy contracts.
 The next capstone turns that single-product serving path into a shared multi-tenant GPU platform with isolation, budgets, and safe rollouts.

 Next Step